jamesw98/ghsfl-docs/tournament_hosting_guide.markdown

 #### The Week Of
 Ensure your volunteer positions are filled, if they are not, send out a plea for more.
+Double check that janitorial staff can do what you need in terms of moving basketball hoops, bleachers, etc.

+### Tournament Day
+Below you can find a **suggested** schedule for running a tournament